Generate C# SDKs from OpenAPI / Swagger

 | ├── Models # The namespace for the SDK's models

-| | ├── Operations # The namespace for the SDK's operations models which generally house the request/response models for each API
+| | ├── Requests # The namespace for the SDK's request models which generally house the request/response models for each API (in older generations and in other targets, this folder was called `Operations`)

 | | | ├── ...

-| | └── Shared # The namespace for the SDK's models generated from components in the OpenAPI document
+| | └── Components # The namespace for the SDK's models generated from components in the OpenAPI document (in older generations, this folder was called `Shared`)

 | | ├── ...